15-466/15-466-f20-framebuffer/README.md

 # 15-466 Offscreen Rendering / Framebuffer Example

-This example stores high-dynamic-range linear lighting information to an offscreen buffer (in 16-bit-per-channel floating point), blurs that information t
+This example stores high-dynamic-range (linear light) information to an offscreen buffer (in 16-bit-per-channel floating point), blurs that information to simulate single-scattering in the eye, and tone-maps the result for display.

 ![Screen Shot](screenshot.png)